JoaoDiogoMesquita/VR-Tangible-Interaction-Toolkit/Usability tests/Tasks.md

 Change the parameters to use sphere1 as reference and detect the sequence (my, my2).
 With the event, add some value to the coordinates of sphere1.

 - Code: [Task Set 3](Task Set 3)
-- Note: The code is already prepared to do a sequence in 3 markers.

 #
 ### Task Set 4 ([Angle Detector Component](https://github.com/JoaoDiogoMesquita/VR-Tangible-Interaction-Toolkit/tree/master/Angle%20detector))

 ###Task 1:
-Use Angle Detector component to detect a rotation of 20º in Y axis and use it to change the change the color of sphere1.
+Use Angle Detector component to detect a rotation of 20º in Y axis and use it to change the color of sphere1 to blue.

 ###Task 2:
 When the rotation is negative it give it a different color than when it is positive.

 - Code: [Task Set 4](Task Set 4)
-- Note: The code is already prepared to make a the 'box1' rotate 180º in z axis.